Uhuru Kenyatta: Foreign relations

 As the President, Kenyatta'a foreign relations were dominated by the ICC question.
 His relations with the West were expected to be cold, more so after the West warned Kenyans not to elect him as president.
 The United Kingdom promised to have only essential contacts with him if he were elected.
 However, his relationship with the West thawed significantly and he participated in the US — Africa summit as well as a Somalia summit in the United Kingdom.
 The ICC accused his government of frustrating its investigation efforts into the case, although it absolved the President personally of any involvement in the frustration.

 His activities, however, were more robust at the African level where he has pushed more intra-Africa trade and economic independence of African nations.
 In November 2014, he launched consultations to reform the United Nations Security Council to expand the voice of Africa in the council.
 He successfully rallied the AU against the ICC culminating in an Extraordinary Summit of the African Heads of State which resolved that sitting African Heads of State should not appear before the ICC.
 The AU further asked the Security Council to suspend his trial at the ICC; for the first time ever, the Security Council resolution was defeated by abstention with 9 members of the Council abstaining rather than voting against so as not to offend Kenyatta.
 The Assembly of State Parties of the ICC would two days later amend the ICC statute to allow for one to appear by video link, a proposal President Kenyatta had made when he was Deputy Prime Minister.

 Kenyatta led and negotiated peace agreements in South Sudan and in Democratic Republic of Congo.
 At the East African level, he developed a close relationship with the Ugandan President Yoweri Museveni and Rwanda President Paul Kagame, creating the Coalition of the Willing, a caucus within the EAC that has signed on to more joint development and economic agreements than the other EAC partners, including a joint tourist visa.

 He attended the funeral of Nelson Mandela and was received warmly by the crowds.
 He also attended the funeral of President Michael Sata of Zambia in November 2014.
 However, it had been perceived that his administration's relations with Botswana were strained due to Botswana's support of the ICC process.
 He visited Botswana to remove this perception and Botswana voted in favor of the AU's ICC Resolution.

-As expected, his government had closer ties with China which was funding most of his infrastructure projects.
+His government had closer ties with China which was funding most of his infrastructure projects.